Do at least one thing you have never done before in your life – and you won’t be able to stop.

 A couple of ideas:

-Skogafoss (Iceland), Havasu (Grand Canyon, USA), Ouzoud (Morocco), Skradinski buk (Croatia), Kempty (India).
+Skogafoss (Iceland), Havasu (Grand Canyon, USA + more ideas for waterfalls you can bathe in the USA), Ouzoud (Morocco), Skradinski buk (Croatia), Kempty (India).
 Or just visit the nearest waterfall to you.

 6. Celebrate the International Picnic Day